-The P-2 visa is for artists or entertainers, individually or as a group coming to the US under a reciprocal exchange program.
-As P2 visa does not require the level of accomplishment required for the P1 visa, the nature of the reciprocal exchange agreement is important.
+The P-2 visa is for artists or entertainers, individually or as a group, coming to the US under a reciprocal exchange program.
+Since a P2 visa does not require the level of accomplishment required for the P1 visa, the nature of the reciprocal exchange agreement is important.

 The P2 visa petition must be filed by the U.S. labor organization that negotiated the exchange agreement, the sponsoring organization, or a United States employer.